AronAyub/Weather-Station-Using-Raspberry-Pi---Moisature-Senosr-and-DHT/README.md

-# Weather Station Using Raspberry Pi , Moisature Senosr and DHT
+# Weather Station Using Raspberry Pi, Azure , Moisture, Temp & Hum.

  Make a home weather mini weather station

  - The most critical part of this project is on how to use circuitpython Library on Rapberry Pi.

- ## Prerequisite Pi Setup!
+ ## Prerequisite R-Pi Setup!
 In this page we'll assume you've already gotten your Raspberry Pi up and running and can log into the command line

 - Here's the quick-start for people with some experience:However, be encouraged to use any method of your choice to install the OS.